-There are three modes of transmission namely: simplex, half duplex, and full duplex.
-Transmission mode defines the direction of flow of signal between two connected devices.
+There are three modes of transmission, namely: simplex, half duplex, and full duplex.
+The transmission mode defines the direction of signal flow between two connected devices.

-The primary difference between three modes of transmission is that in a simplex mode of transmission the communication is unidirectional or one-way whereas, in the half duplex mode of transmission the communication is two-directional, but the channel is interchangeably used by the both the connected devices.
-On the other hand, in the full duplex mode of transmission, the communication is bi-directional or two-way, and the channel is used by both the connected devices simultaneously.
+The primary difference between three modes of transmission is that in a simplex mode of transmission the communication is unidirectional, or one-way; whereas in the half duplex mode of transmission the communication is two-directional, but the channel is interchangeably used by both of the connected devices.
+On the other hand, in the full duplex mode of transmission, the communication is bi-directional or two-way, and the channel is used by both of the connected devices simultaneously.

 |Basis for Comparison||Simplex||Half Duplex||Full Duplex|

 |Direction of Communication||Unidirectional||Two-directional, one at a time||Two-directional, simultaneously|

 |Send / Receive||Sender can only send data||Sender can send and receive data, but one a time||Sender can send and receive data simultaneously|

 |Performance||Worst performing mode of transmission||Better than Simplex||Best performing mode of transmission|

 In simplex transmission mode, the communication between sender and receiver occurs in only one direction.
 The sender can only send the data, and the receiver can only receive the data.
 The receiver cannot reply to the sender.

 Simplex transmission can be thought of as a one-way road in which the traffic travels only in one direction—no vehicle coming from the opposite direction is allowed to drive through.